 Effective Communication is one of the hallmarks of having a successful business.
 In today's world, with many varying styles and types of Communication, it can be quite hard to distinguish and check which of these are most effective.

-Oftentimes, businesses don't even know what style of Communication they use in the workplace, as these can grow seemingly unnoticed depending on the culture and the people involved.
+Oftentimes, businesses are familiar with communication styles in the workplace and don't even know what style of Communication they use in the workplace, as these can grow seemingly unnoticed depending on the culture and the people involved.

 However, learning the significance of knowing what types and styles of Communication are being used in the workplace can provide a much more convenient, open, and effective team.